 Section 11.10.
 Governing Law .
 THIS AGREEMENT SHALL IN ALL RESPECTS BE GOVERNED BY, AND CONSTRUED IN ACCORDANCE WITH, THE LAWS OF THE STATE OF DELAWARE, INCLUDING ALL MATTERS OF CONSTRUCTION, VALIDITY AND PERFORMANCE.

+Section 11.11.
+Reimbursement and Disclosure Agreement.
+Canadian Imperial Bank of Commerce is hereby appointed to act as the agent of the Certificate Holders for the purposes of the Reimbursement and Disclosure Agreement.

+[Signature Pages Follow]

 IN WITNESS WHEREOF, the Owner Trustee hereto and the initial Certificate Holder have caused this Trust Agreement to be duly executed by its officer hereunto duly authorized, on the day and year first above written.